To be charged with aggravated arson, you must have set something on fire or exploded something, with any of the following consequences:

 If you are convicted of aggravated arson, additional potential issues include:

-The Columbus Criminal Defense team takes an aggressive and comprehensive approach when representing clients charged with aggravated arson.
+The Columbus arson and aggravated arson attorneys at LHA take an aggressive and comprehensive approach when representing clients charged with aggravated arson.
 First and foremost, we will figure out what mistakes the police made, whether your arrest was lawful, whether there were issues with the collection, storage and testing of evidence and what other legal issues can be raised on your behalf.

 We do this by requesting discovery from the prosecutor.
 The discovery will generally consist of police reports, additional investigative notes, lab reports and potentially video or audio.
 As our client, you will receive a copy of everything received from the prosecutor for your review